 NOTE: If you find yourself at a gig with no AA cells, you can unclip the plastic battery holder from the connector and substitute an ordinary 9V battery.
-This is only an "emergency" alternative, though, and the battery will only last 1 to 2 hours XPS Power We realize that constantly changing batteries can be a real drag, so we included a more convenient option-the unobtrusive yet capable XPS Mini.
+This is only an "emergency" alternative, though, as the battery will only last 1 to 2 hours XPS Footswitch Power We realize that constantly changing batteries can be a real drag, so we included a more convenient option-the unobtrusive yet capable XPS Footswitch.

-Powering your Variax with the XPS is easy.
-Use the included TRS cable (meaning "tip-ring-sleeve" or also simply known as a "stereo" cable) to connect the Variax to the INPUT jack of the XPS.
-Connect the power supply to the XPS POWER jack, and use a standard mono guitar cable to connect the XPS's I/4" OUTPUT to your amp or effects.
+Powering your Variax with the XPS Footswitch is easy.
+Use the included TRS cable (meaning "tipring-sleeve" or also simply known as a "stereo" cable) to connect the Variax to the INPUT jack of the XPS Footswitch.
+Connect the PX-2 power supply to the XPS Footswitch POWER jack, and use a standard mono guitar cable to connect the XPS Footswitch's I/4" OUTPUT to your amp or effects.

-NOTE: If you have batteries installed in your Variax, they will be bypassed when using your XPS.
+NOTE: If you have batteries installed in your Variax, they will be bypassed when using your XPS Footswitch.
 If the guitar is connected to the XPS and the XPS power is disconnected, any batteries installed in the Variax will be drained.
-Cable Specifications If you happen to lose the Custom Cable supplied with your Variax, you can obtain a replacement from the Line 6 online store.
-You can also simply use any high-quality TRS cable up to 20 feet.
-Controls Let's start simple, and work up to the fancy stuff:
+Cable Specifications If you happen to lose the Custom Cable supplied with your Variax, you can obtain a replacement from Line 6 Customer Service (see page 24 of the Pilot's Handbook for contact information).
+You can also simply use any high-quality TRS cable up to 18 feet.
+XPS Footswitch Direct Out But wait-there's more: Not content to merely provide power to the Variax, the eager to please XPS Footswitch also functions as a combination A/B switch and direct box.